Office of the Registrar

 This is a wild card in Degree Works.
 For example, if the @ sign is followed by course numbers (@100:499), it means that you may take a course in any subject area within the specified course number range.
 In this case, any 100-400 level course in any subject area is allowed.

-Q. I've seen the * symbol in several places on my audit.
+Q. I've seen the clipboard symbol with a check in several places on my audit.
 What does this mean?

 This means the course has prerequisites.
-To find the prerequisites for the class, click on the course and a separate window will pop up.
+To find the prerequisites for the class, click on the course and a separate window will pop up to display course information.

 Q: Who should I contact if I still have questions or disagree with the audit?